HEP-FCC/FCCeePhysicsPerformance/General/README.md

 - and some links below

 #### How to run jet algorithms
 - To see how one can run a jet algorithm over a collection of particles, see in [examples/FCCee/top/hadronic](https://github.com/HEP-FCC/FCCAnalyses/blob/master/examples/FCCee/top/hadronic/analysis_stage1.py).
 This is an interface to FastJet, although not all the algorithms that are implemented in FastJet are currently available in this interface.
-See in [JetClustering.h](https://github.com/HEP-FCC/FCCAnalyses/blob/master/analyzers/dataframe/FCCAnalyses/JetClustering.h) for more details.
+See in [JetClustering.h](https://github.com/HEP-FCC/FCCAnalyses/blob/master/addons/FastJet/JetClustering.h)for more details.
 - remember: the jets that are on the (spring2021) EDM4Hep files **should not be used**, see the caveats above
 - details on the interface to FastJet in FCCAnalyses can be found in [Julie Torndal's thesis](https://cernbox.cern.ch/index.php/s/UJ179yqvXhzTvJZ)
 - please read the [FastJet manual](https://arxiv.org/abs/1111.6097)